bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    Them DOM is an api that lets us  interact the a website. we can add, edit and remove content from the html document.
 2. What is an event?
+    events allow us to find out an a certain action happened by a user. it
 3. What is an event listener?
+    Event listener is a method that we attache to an element so we can listen to any event actions took place

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we an take advantaged of array methods.
 5. What is a component?
+    Components are small pieces of codes that your can retuse to create a whole at a later time.

 ### Git Set up